Zuoqiu-Yingyi/siyuan-theme-dark-plus/README.md

 ## **NOTICE**

-**❗Some functions has been migrated to my plugins and disabled by default in this theme❗**
+**❗The functions have been migrated to plugins and disabled by default in this theme❗**

 - **Plugin**: [Web Page View `webview`](https://github.com/Zuoqiu-Yingyi/siyuan-plugin-webview)
   - open the block or hyperlink in a new window